gazebosim/gz-sim/tutorials/video_recorder.md

 ![Video Recorder formats](https://github.com/ignitionrobotics/ign-gazebo/raw/7dccc0a08f9e926b9460c7662d49dbb0ce24ea61/tutorials/files/video_recorder/video_recorder.png)

-Once an option is selected, recording starts immediately as now indicated by the flashing video recorder icon.
-At anytime that you wish to stop recording, click on flashing icon and select `Stop`.
-A file dialog window should pop up and let you select the path to save the recorded file in.
+Once an option is selected, recording starts immediately and indicated by a flashing video recorder icon.
+At anytime that you wish to stop recording, click on the flashing icon and select `Stop`.
+A file dialog window should pop up and let you select the path to save the recorded video in.
 Save the file and make sure to also include the file extension in the filename.

 Playback the video you just saved and you should notice that the resolution